Cyber-Informed Engineering

 Fermilab Colloquium 2016

-Cyber informed engineering (CIE) is a body of knowledge and methodologies to characterize and mitigate risks presented by the introduction of digital technology in this formerly analog environment, focused on the application of traditional engineering techniques informed by an awareness of cyber-security threat and mitigation methods.
-This talk will describe how managers and engineers can participate in mitigating cyber-security risk in engineering projects throughout the design and installation life cycle.
+Cyber-informed engineering is a body of knowledge and methodologies to characterize and mitigate risks presented by the introduction of digital technology in this formerly analog environment.
+It is focused on applying traditional engineering techniques informed by an awareness of cybersecurity threat and mitigation methods.
+This talk described how managers and engineers can participate in mitigating cybersecurity risk in engineering projects throughout the design and installation life cycle.

 Resilience Week CIE Presentation